WHAT DO WE MEAN?

 Primary care network

-This is a group of healthcare professionals that delivers primary care services, for example general practitioners, dentists and optometrists.
-Members on the Custom and Essential options are required to obtain out-of-hospital benefits from these healthcare providers.
+This is a group of healthcare professionals that delivers primary care services, for example, general practitioners, dentists and optometrists.
+Members on the Custom and Essential options are required to obtain out-of-hospital benefits from these network providers.

 Principal member